 Also a Berklee School of Music graduate, her musical discipline has been informed by both the classical tropes of bluegrass and old-time music, and the adventurous, genre-defying spirit of contemporary alt-rock.
 Her prowess as an artist and instrumentalist exudes great finesse and skill, yet her most fulfilling creative outlet comes by way of songwriting.

 “I’ve written songs my whole life but have never really done the damn thing as far as my own stuff,” she says.

-Around five years ago, after Starsinic had made the move to Nashville and put things into place to start making headway on a solo career, her life became consumed by hardship.
+Around five years ago, after Starsinic made the move to Nashville and put things into place to start making headway on a solo career, her life became consumed by hardship.
 Back in her hometown of Pennsylvania, her father needed a serious caregiver after developing liver cirrhosis.
-She answered the call, and any aspirations she had for her developing music career were put on hold.
+She answered the call, putting aspirations she had for her developing music career were on hold.

 After her father received a liver transplant, Starsinic headed back for Nashville looking not only to pick up where she left off musically, but to find healing for what had been a difficult personal time.

 “When I would play in Nashville, we would joke around that it was Jen Starsinic and Psychic Crisis as my band.”

 These times of adversity would wind up playing a key role in shaping the direction of Starsinic’s next musical endeavor – a new record, comprised of original songs, many of which she wrote during the period of migrating back and forth between Pennsylvania and Tennessee.